josephg/ShareJS/README.md

 For debugging, connections have 2 additional properties:

 - Set **connection.debug = true** to console.log out all messages sent and
-recieved over the wire.
+received over the wire.
 - **connection.messageBuffer** contains the last 100 messages, for debugging
 error states.

 ### Documents

 Document objects store your actual data in the client.
-They can be modified syncronously and they can automatically sync their data with the server.
+They can be modified synchronously and they can automatically sync their data with the server.
 Document objects can be modified offline - they will send data to the server when the client reconnects.